 The multilevel interior invites people to move around, explore and mingle.
 Typically, the downstairs is set up as a reception area.
 Wrought-iron chandeliers descend from the Mitten’s 50-foot ceiling, and garlands entwined with twinkle lights run along every rail and banister, sparking a festive air.
 Big windows set into the thick north brick wall admit a mellow northern light—the kind artists adore because of the way it complements everything it falls on.
 The mezzanine above has a beautiful narrow-slat maple floor, and its slender iron support beams are each flanked by two shiny brass lamps.
 Couples often wed on the upper level, head downstairs for their reception, then come right back up to dance away the evening.

 The recently refurbished basement level is now a bar featuring turn-of-the-century dark wood cabinetry with inlaid detailing.
 Reminiscent of a speakeasy, it fits right in with the 1890s period when the building was constructed.
-On request, this space also serves as a groom’s pre-ceremony getaway, complete with pool table.
+On request, this space also serves as a groom’s pre-ceremony getaway.

 The Mitten Building’s newest addition is the Summerbell Ballroom, which has a decidedly modern feel.
 Colored LED uplights transform the walls and pinpoint lights overhead showcase each table’s centerpiece.
 There’s also a granite-topped bar, a dance floor, and a lounge section with leather couch and bar tables.
 An adjoining patio, overlooking a lushly landscaped garden, lends itself well to outdoor ceremonies.

 Since its restoration the building has become a favorite among locals (and out-of-towners in the know).
 Everyone who celebrates here owes a debt of gratitude to the visionaries who looked at this building with affectionate eyes, saw its magnificent possibilities, and brought it to life as a splendid event site.